 7. Corporal punishment is still alive.

 Korea has however, employed physical discipline for disobedience in the past.
 The one below is a hands-off method I’ve seen used in some classrooms, as a way to make the students reflect on their wrong behavior, by challenging their mental endurance.
+But in the U.S. this method might still alarm some American parents, who are quick to see any type of physical suffering as abuse to a child (let alone, any punishment can be questionable by American standards).

 Common punishment (though not corporeal) for young ones is hands out or raised in air.